Advertisment

 The Great Indian Kapil Show is a key milestone in the streaming platform’s journey to offer more accessible and relatable content to Indian audiences.
 Initially, the platform was known for its international content.
 However, over the last three to four years, it has significantly expanded its Indian content library to offer a diverse range of local stories.

 The episodes of the first season of The Great Indian Kapil Show were dropped between March 30 and June 22, 2024.
 In the April-June quarter, India added the second-highest number of paid net subscribers in the world.
 It also clocked the third-highest revenue growth in percentage terms in India in the second quarter.
-At the end of Q2 FY24, Netflix had a total paid subscriber base of 277.7 million subscribers.
+At the end of Q2 FY24, Netflix had a total paid subscriber base of 277.7 million subscribers globally.

 Netflix Netflix India